-Vin Diesel wrote and directed this twenty-minute prologue for the fourth film.
-What could’ve been a just-for-fans Easter egg is actually a charming, weirdly abstract short film.
+Vin Diesel wrote and directed this 20-minute prologue for the fourth film.
+What could’ve been a just-for-fans Easter egg is actually a charming, weirdly abstract short.
 The movie starts with Puerto Rican singer-songwriter Tego Calderon talking about corporations holding back the electric car, right before he escapes prison to hang out in a bar with Dominic Toretto.
 Letty shows up, and Dom takes her to the beach.
-It’s very film school-y—diegetic music, ambient conversation, long shots of young lovers driving—but it’s also a curiously sincere alternate-universe Fast movie.
+It’s very film school-y -- diegetic music, ambient conversation, long shots of young lovers driving -- but it’s also a curiously sincere alternate-universe Fast movie.
 (Call it Slow & Mildly Bemused.)
-I dunno, don’t you wish Jeremy Renner could make a twenty-minute short film about Hawkeye?
+I dunno, don’t you wish Jeremy Renner could make a 20-minute short film about Hawkeye?

 4 of 9

 The eighth Furious is unquestionably the biggest Furious.
 With a reported $250 million budget that could pay for two Fast Fives, everything onscreen suggests oversized decadence run amok.
 There are returning long-timers like Tyrese Gibson and Chris "Ludacris" Bridges, and the always-delightful Kurt Russell now has Clint Eastwood's son as a handsome-goof sidekick, and one-time antagonist Jason Statham reappears with his own unexpected connections.
 That's not to mention new baddie Charlize Theron, a full-fledged Bond Villain with a global plot that oddly/topically/inevitably involves the Russians.